TheThingKnownAsKit/Cislune-RE-RASSOR/README.md

 apt list --upgradable
 ```

+NOTE: I dont think this is actually necessary if I do it first.
+TODO.
 Now, you need to make all the scripts executable via chmod.
 Run the command `chmod +x scripts/*.sh` to make every bash script in the scripts/ folder executable.

 To build the ghcr.io image that enables multi-arch support, run the command `./scripts/build_multiarch_ghcr.io_image.sh`. **You only need to do this once, ever, per GitHub user.
 Even if you rebuild the Docker image from the groundup you do not need to do this again.**